Buffing a Car: How to Make the Most of It

 Ensuring you have the right equipment for the job becomes the next course of action.
 First, determine which method you need for your vehicle.
 The high-speed rotary buffer will grant the best result but requires the most amount of training.
 Additionally, this option comes with the added danger of ruining your car’s paint job due to the risk of burning paint and swirls.

 Another option is the orbital brush.
 This mimics the circular motions done by hand but is more efficient.
 Additionally, the orbital brush produces better results.

 Finally, the most labor-intensive way to buff is by hand.
 This method takes the longest but is best if you are untrained with a machine buffer.
 However, the results don’t last as long and more product is required to complete the task.

 Ensure the area that is about to be buffed, normally 2 ft by 2 ft, is sectioned off with masking tape.
 This prevents the polish or wax from touching other areas.
 Check to make sure there is no sand or other dirt on the buffing pad or car surface before you begin.
 Any particles left on either can cause permanent scratches to the exterior.
-Furthermore, the buffing pad must be kept off the ground.
+Furthermore, keep the buffing pad off the ground.
 If dropped on the ground the pad collects rocks, dust, dirt, and other particles that damage paint.

 Don’t Waste Your Time

 Some car owners cause harm to their vehicle without realizing it.
 The biggest mistake drivers make – using dish washing soap.
 The solution oxidizes, causing the exterior of the car to appear dull.
 This basically defeats the whole purpose of buffing your car by creating more work for yourself.
 Buffing also requires a lot of time, running up to three hours to complete.

 The old cliche “less is more” applies when it comes to buffing a car.
 Using too much polish or wax during the process can cause the compounds to spread everywhere.
 Generally, a small amount applied directly to the area works best.